 If you have concerns about your child being around the other parent’s significant other, you can file for a change in the custody, child support, and parenting time order.
 This can be done through the family law courts.

-An experienced family law lawyer can help you file the necessary paperwork and guide what evidence you will need to present to make your case.
+An experienced family law lawyer can help you file the necessary paperwork and guide you on what evidence you must present to make your case.

 Motion for a new parenting plan

 A new parenting plan can be petitioned to the family court.
 You can move to have your ex’s parenting time changed to restrict the new significant other from seeing your child.